 With zen master Hugues Yusen Naas

-(Sumi-e, Kesa sewing, Workshop for children, The 34 Sounds of Zen, Yoga, Shadow Theatre, Raku - Introduction to ceramics, Permaculture, Jin Shin Jyutsu, Calligraphy) - from October 27 to 31, 2018
+(Sumi-e, Kesa sewing, Workshop for children, The 34 Sounds of Zen, Yoga, Shadow Theatre, Raku - Introduction to ceramics, Permaculture, Jin Shin Jyutsu) - from October 22 to 26, 2022

 Spirit of the gesture

 The spirit of the gesture, being awake, staying awake, being vigilant.

 This vigilance (from the Latin vigilare, vigilo: "I am awake") is the spirit of zazen and its continuation in daily life: to let thoughts pass, to be totally present in action at every moment.

 The spirit of the gesture is also to stop discriminating, attributing importance or neglecting this or that.
 Understand that there are no small or big things, but that everything is important in our lives, that everything deserves our attention, here and now.